 Fostering is a career, where approved foster carers look after children and young people who are not born to them.
-Fostering is giving children and young people a family life who are unable to live with their birth or extended families.
-Approved foster carers take the parenting role and they provide a safe, secure, stable and nurturing family environment, for children and young people who cannot live with their birth parents.
-Fostering is a remarkable job carried out by remarkable people like you, who want to make a difference in the life of a child or young person.
+Fostering is giving children and young people a family life because they are unable to live with their birth or extended families.
+Approved foster carers take the parenting role and they provide a safe, secure, stable and nurturing family environment.
+So, for children and young people who cannot live with their birth parents Fostering is a remarkable job.
+Carried out by remarkable people like you, who want to make a difference in the life of a child or young person.

 Elite foster carers are supported in being able to look after children and young people for a short or a longer period of time.
-The duration will vary depending on everyone’s circumstances.
+The duration will vary, this is because of individuals circumstances.

 Sometimes, birth parents may be involved in the decision-making process regarding a child’s welfare, health, or education.